-As a trend other than the authors' research, researches corresponding to micro explanatory functions have become active in AI, what is so called eXplainable AI (XAI) at present.
+As a trend other than the authors' research, research corresponding to microscopic-explanatory functions has become active in AI, what is so called eXplainable AI (XAI) at present.

-First, there is an attempt [14] to try to give a basic definition to the possibility of interpretation of a model in machine learning and a research [4] on the evaluation method of interpretability.
+First, there is an attempt [17] to try to give a basic definition to the possibility of interpretation of a model in machine learning and research [18] on the evaluation method of interpretability.

 Next, individual studies on XAI are roughly classified into (1) description based on features, (2) interpretable model, and (3) derivation of explanation model.
-A research is done to create a classification rule for explanation by creating a subset of features in SVM as a category of (1) [15].
-In addition, in the image classification using Convolutional Neural Network (CNN) and Long Short Term Memory (LSTM), there is a research to generate explanations based on both image features and class features [6].
-Further there is a research introducing the explanation vector to make explicit the most important attributes [1].
-In the category of (2), there is a research using a AND/OR tree to discover the components of the model [22] and a research to make models that can be interpreted by considering the generation process of features [13].
-A research deriving description with reference of any classifier of the local approximation model falls into the category (3) [20].
+Research is done to create a classification rule for explanation by creating a subset of features in SVM as a category of (1) [19].
+In addition, in the image classification using Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM), there is research to generate explanations based on both image features and class features [20].
+Further there is research introducing the explanation vector to make explicit the most important attributes [21].
+In the category of (2), there is research using a AND/OR tree to discover the components of the model [22] and research to make models that can be interpreted by considering the generation process of features [23].
+Research deriving description with reference of any classifier of the local approximation model falls into the category (3) [24].